veliovgroup/mail-time/README.md

   from: 'no-reply@example.com',
 };
 transports.push(nodemailer.createTransport(directTransport(directTransportOpts)));
-// IMPORTANT: Copy-paste passed options from directTransport() to
+// IMPORTANT: Add `.options` to a newly created transport,
-// transport's "options" property, to make sure it's available to MailTime package: transports[0].options = directTransportOpts;
+// this is necessary to make sure options are available to MailTime package: transports[0].options = directTransportOpts;

 // Private SMTP